PPG Industries: 2020s

+In 2020, PPG won an Adhesives and Sealants Council (ASC) Innovation Award for "High Strength, Highly Ductile Structural Adhesive PR 2930".
 In May 2021, PPG completed the acquisition of Wörwag, a German coating manufacturer.

+On October 17, 2024, PPG announced its intent to sell its architectural coatings business in the U.S. and Canada to American Industrial Partners (AIP) for $550 million.
+Brands included in the sale are Glidden, Dulux (in Canada), Liquid Nails, Homax, Pittsburgh Paints and Stains, Flood, Sico and Manor Hall.
+The sale also includes 750 company owned retail stores, 6,600 independent dealer stores, and shelf facings at 8,100 retail and home improvement store locations.

+The sale to AIP was completed on December 2, 2024, and included the consolidation of GLIDDEN, OLYMPIC, PITTSBURGH PAINTS & STAINS, LIQUID NAILS, Manor Hall, HOMAX, TRUEFINISH, MULCO, FLOOD, DULUX (in Canada), and SICO under the title of The Pittsburgh Paints Company.

+Financial record

+PPG reported a net profit for each fiscal year in the period 2013 to 2022.

 Environmental record

 In November 2010, PPG agreed to remove 700,000 tons of toxic waste from Canal Crossing, a brownfield site in Jersey City, New Jersey where the company operated a chromium processing plant between 1954 and 1963.
 Stringent standards were agreed to in a federal court settlement.

-Lime Lake Reclamation Project of PPG Industries in Barberton, Ohio, received special awards in the National Beneficial Use of Biosolids Program from Environmental Protection Agency’s (EPA) region 5 in 1998.
+Lime Lake Reclamation Project of PPG Industries in Barberton, Ohio, received special awards in the National Beneficial Use of Biosolids Program from Environmental Protection Agency's (EPA) region 5 in 1998.

 According to the book Strangers in Their Own Land by Arlie Russell Hochschild, Pittsburgh Plate Glass ordered employees to dump toxic tar in Bayou D'Inde in Lake Charles, Louisiana.

 In sports

 PPG has been involved in sports for numerous years, including being the primary sponsor for the CART Indy car series from 1980 to 1997.
 The company has been a partner of Team Penske in CART, IndyCar Series and NASCAR Cup Series since 1984.
 Since the race's inception in 1994, PPG has sponsored the trophy for the Brickyard 400.
+PPG also partners with Formula 1 racing teams; they have had a partnership with Williams F1 Team since 2017.
+PPG is the prime sponsor of John Force Racing and makes all their cars' paints and decals before each NHRA race.

 On October 4, 2016, it was announced that The Consol Energy Center in Pittsburgh would be giving up its naming rights, and transferred to PPG, making the arena named the PPG Paints Arena.

-PPG also partners with Formula 1 racing teams.
-They have a partnership with Williams F1 Team since 2017.

-PPG is the prime sponsor of John Force Racing and makes all their cars and paints and decals them before each NHRA race.
+PPG has been involved in snooker since 2024, starting with the title sponsorship agreement with WST for the Tour Championship.
+The title sponsorship deal was then extended to the Triple Crown's Masters event until 2027 with its Johnstone's Paint brand.
+GORI, one of its sub-brands in Scandinavian countries, also sponsors the German Masters from 2025.